Skip to main content

 • bleeding from your gums when you brush your teeth

-• bruises that come up more easily and take longer to fade than usual
+• bruises that happen easily and take longer than usual to fade

 This type of bleeding is not dangerous and should stop by itself.
 If it happens, keep taking warfarin, but tell your doctor if the bleeding bothers you or does not stop.